About

 Build systems that stay legible under scale, change, and operational pressure.

-Treat AI agents like software products: instrument them, evaluate them, and give them harnesses that earn trust.
+Treat AI agents like production systems: instrument them, evaluate them, and give them harnesses that earn trust.

 Elsewhere